Hit104.7 Canberra: History

 In 1987, Canberra radio station 2CA was awarded the licence to operate a supplementary FM service.
 The station was assigned the call-sign 2ROC and on-air branding FM104 (later changed to FM104.7).
-It commenced broadcasting on 27 February 1988 on the frequency 104.7 MHz FM.
+It commenced broadcasting on 27 February 1988 at 8 am on the frequency 104.7 MHz FM.
 FM104, along with rival KIX106, were the first new commercial FM radio stations to be licensed in Australia in eight years and were the first supplementary FM licences in Australia.

-In 1988, 2CA and 2ROC were sold to Austereo.
+Just a day before the station's launch, on Friday 26 February 1988, then-owner of 2CA, John Fairfax Ltd announced it had sold Macquarie Radio Network to a Queensland-based consortium, Sonance Ltd for an undisclosed sum believed to be in the region of $100 million.

+By April 1988, 2CA and FM104.7 were sold to Austereo from Sonance Ltd for $15.25 million.
+In June the results of the first survey since the introduction of the new FM stations gave FM104.7 9.5% of the radio audience with its rock music format, behind its sister station 2CA, with 11.6% of the radio audience with its news-talk format.
+Station manager of Macquarie Canberra, Greg St John, said the recent sale to Austereo had left the stations in 'financial limbo' and unable to package their product during the ratings period earlier in the year.

-In the mid-1990s, due to AM radio's dwindling audience and the increasing popularity of the music based FM stations Austereo - owner of 104.7 & 2CA and ARN - owner of Mix 106.3 & 2CC, merged to form a joint venture ownership of both FM stations - Canberra FM Pty Ltd. The AM stations were sold off and moved to other premises.
+In the mid-1990s, due to AM radio's dwindling audience and the increasing popularity of the music based FM stations Austereo - owner of 104.7 & 2CA and ARN - owner of Mix 106.3 & 2CC, merged to form a joint venture ownership of both FM stations - Canberra FM Pty Ltd. The AM stations were sold off, moved to other premises and are currently owned by Capital Radio Network and Grant Broadcasters.

-In December 2015, Southern Cross Austereo and Australian Radio Network announced that FM104.7 will rebrand to hit104.7.
+In December 2015, Southern Cross Austereo and Australian Radio Network announced that FM104.7 would rebrand to hit104.7 in 2016.

-On Monday 18 January 2016 hit104.7 launched with a new breakfast show, Ryan & Tanya, as the station joined the Hit Network.
+On Monday 18 January 2016, hit104.7 launched with a new breakfast show, Ryan & Tanya, as the station joined the Hit Network.
 As well as a new name and branding it gives the station even greater access to the network's on-air, online and social content.
-Since 2018, the hit104.7 breakfast show has been hosted by Ned & Josh.
+From 4 December 2017 until 27 October 2023, the hit104.7 breakfast show was hosted by Ned & Josh, after Ryan & Tanya left the station and Canberra in November 2017.

+On 14 April 2021, it was revealed that the station lost to Mix 106.3 in the Canberra radio ratings.

+On 30 October 2023, Ned & Josh's show was reportedly axed by hit104.7.
+Former Mix 106.3 drive hosts, Wilko and Courts joined the station in 2024, after a two-year absence from Canberra radio, replacing Ned & Josh.
+Wilko and Courts debuted on hit104.7 on 8 January 2024.